nning/imgshr/README.md

 * Device token authentication for galleries
 * Symmetric client-side encrypted galleries with sharable secret based on libsodium (XSalsa20 for encryption, Poly1305 for authentication)
-* "Responsive Images Service": Resize and convert to webp for inclusion in third-party sites
+* "Responsive Images Service": Options like resize for inclusion in third-party sites
+* Transparent conversion of images (to avif or webp) if browser supports these formats
 * Milestones can be set by gallery and shown on images (e.g. for showing time since a certain event on photos)